 Companies are now hosting recruiting events at popular local restaurants or by offering an open office event, where candidates can come and meet their prospective new team in the space they work.

-When top candidates are only on the job market for 10 days or less, it’s imperative that your team is simultaneously selling your open role to the candidate while also assessing their fit for the job.
+As 75 percent of all open roles fill in 60 days or less, it is imperative that your team is simultaneously selling your open role to the candidate while also assessing their fit for the job.

 Employer branding materials should also play a major role in selling your job and company to job seekers early in the recruitment process.
 Additionally, your employee value proposition will be greatly helpful in identifying the value candidates have to offer as well as what you can sell employees about your career opportunity.

-Needless to say, there’s a lot to consider when preparing for and interviewing prospective job candidates.
+Needless to say, there is a great amount to consider when preparing for and interviewing prospective job candidates.
 This guide should help you better understand how and why you need to thoroughly prepare for an interview as an employer.
-For more support in your recruiting and hiring efforts, check out more of our tech recruiter resources and get the right talent in the door sooner.